dmd-program/dmd-400-sp17/capstone-project-proposal.md

    * Who will be involved \(list any collaborators, advisors, etc.\)?
    * Will you use management tools to keep on track?
 6. **Capabilities**
+   * **Necessary capabilities**
-   * **Necessary capabilities:** Describe all capabilities and skills necessary to complete the project?
+     * Describe all capabilities and skills necessary to complete the project?
+   * **Existing capabilities and skills**
      * **_Show_** and **_describe_** past work that demonstrates your existing capabilities as related to the project concept.
 Use figures and appendices where necessary.
+   * **Needed capabilities**
-   * **Needed capabilities:** What required capabilities and skills do you not currently possess that are needed to complete the project.
+     * What required capabilities and skills do you not currently possess that are needed to complete the project.
      * Explain how you will you get up to speed in time.
 7. **Timeline**
    * List steps in the production timeline.
 8. **Research**